Welcome to Year 3

 What a great start to life at Junior School!
 We have had to learn lots of new rules and expectations, and we are trying hard to follow them so we can follow the Netley motto of being “The Best We Can Be”

 We are really enjoying reading “Meerkat Mail” by Emily Gravett, and following Sunny’s adventures as he tries his best to find his perfect home on his journey.
 We are learning to predict and to infer using clues and feelings in the story.
 We are excited to research and learn lots of facts about meerkats, and we are learning how to organise our information using headings and subheadings so we can write fact files about meerkats.
 We have found out some really interesting facts!

 In Geography, we are learning the location of the seven continents and five oceans.
 How many continents have you visited?
 We are also going to investigate our local area, find human and physical features of Netley and think about how Netley is used by the local community.

 In maths, we are making sure we have a good understanding on ten and ones, then hundreds, tens and ones so we can be confident with place value.
 This will really help us with addition and subtraction!

 We are LOVING being in Year 3!

 The children need their full PE kit in school every day including trainers.
 We will send PE kits home every Friday to be washed and they must be returned to school each Monday please.

 Earrings must be removed.

 Our PE days are-

 Please continually practise your child’s times tables with them over the year.
-For the autumn term we will be focussing on times table homework for maths.
-May we remind you of the government expectation that children should know all times tables up to x 12 by the end of year 4.
+The government expectation is that children should know all times tables up to 12 x 12 by the end of Year 4.
 With this in mind, it is important children consolidate their learning regularly at home in order to meet age related expectations.